 file_parsing_sort_mode The scheduler will list and sort the DAG files to decide the parsing order.

 Additionally, you may hit the maximum allowable query length for your db.
-Set this to 0 for no limit (not advised).
+Set this to 0 to use the value of

 min_file_process_interval Number of seconds after which a DAG file is re-parsed.
 The DAG file is parsed every min_file_process_interval number of seconds.
 Updates to DAGs are reflected after this interval.
 Keeping this number low will increase CPU usage.